amadevstudio/yau-ts/README.md

   return {
     start: {
       message: {
         en: 'Welcome!
-Press the button below to open the app' },
+This is the /start answer'
+      },
     },
   };